 - Not easily found online

-3. Transformable bed
+3. Transformable Bed

 Some more unique designs can turn a bunk bed into a couch.
-One of the rarer and more unique designs is the bed is stored in a compartment in the ceiling and then lowered onto either the floor or another piece of furniture, like a table.
+One of the rarer and more unique designs when is the bed is stored in a compartment in the ceiling and then lowered onto the floor or another piece of furniture, like a table.

 Pros: